sahajsoni7171-cmd/ai-based-sentiment-analysis/README.md

 ## About the Project

-This project is a basic implementation of text analysis using Python.
-The main idea is to take some text data, process it, and understand whether the sentiment behind it is positive, negative, or neutral.
-Along with that, the results are also shown using simple graphs and a word cloud for better understanding.
+This project is a simple attempt to understand how text data can be analyzed using Python.
+The main idea is to take some text, clean it, and then check whether the sentiment behind it is positive or negative.

-The project is designed in a simple way so that beginners can easily understand how NLP and basic AI concepts work.
+I have tried to keep the project as simple as possible so that it is easy to follow, especially for someone who is just starting with NLP and basic AI concepts.

 ---

 ## Objective

-The goal of this project is:
+The main objectives of this project are:

-* To understand how text data can be analyzed
+* To understand how text data can be processed
-* To perform sentiment analysis using Python
+* To perform basic sentiment analysis using Python
-* To visualize the results in an easy and clear way
+* To visualize the results in a clear and simple way

 ---

-## Tools and Technologies
+## Tools and Technologies Used

-The following tools were used in this project:
+In this project, I have used:

 * Python
 * Pandas